lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * The RSA public key `(n, e)` allows `e` to vary is size between 3 and `n - 1` [RFC8017].
 Note that the size table below assumes the recommended value of `e = 65537`, so for RSA combinations it is in fact not a true maximum.
 * When the underlying RSA or EC value is itself DER-encoded, integer values could occasionally be shorter than expected due to leading zeros being dropped from the encoding.

-By contrast, ML-DSA values are always fixed size, so composite values can always be correctly de-serialized based on the size of the ML-DSA component.
-It is expected for the size values of RSA and ECDSA variants to fluctuate by a few bytes even between subsequent runs of the same composite implementation.

 Size values marked with an asterisk (\*) in the table are not fixed but maximum possible values for the composite key or ciphertext.
-Implementations MUST NOT perform strict length checking based on such values.
+Implementations should be careful when performing length checking based on such values.

 Non-hybrid ML-DSA is included for reference.